British PM Boris Johnson vows action over early release of terrorism offenders

 Last month, two inmates wielding “improvised bladed weapons” attacked and wounded a guard at a high security prison in Cambridgeshire, according to police, who said they were treating the incident as a terrorist attack.
 The BBC reported that one of the inmates was convicted of preparing an act of terrorism in 2015.

-London's Mayor Sadiq Khan said Monday that he was “angry” because both Sunday’s attack and the one near London Bridge in November were “preventable and foreseeable.”
+London Mayor Sadiq Khan said Monday that he was “angry” because both Sunday’s attack and the one near the London Bridge in November were “preventable and foreseeable.”

 "The police and the authorities were concerned this man was a danger, which is why, you now know, he was under close surveillance, close surveillance with an armed team," he told BBC Radio 4’s Today program.